saarasat/finglish-app-otm-2019/Documentation/Architecture.md

 #### UI

 - The code in the intiating class FinglishAppUi can be hard to follow.
-Especially alternating between different scenes was complicated and it would call for a little clarification.
+Especially alternating between different scenes was complicated and it calls for a little clarification.
 - In the UI there are different panes utilized and in order to achieve a more uniform outlook, the usage of panes could be harmonized.
-- The main menu could be also created as its class, or at least a method.
-This would clarify the changes between scenes.
+- The main menu could be also defined as its own class, or at least a method.
+This would clarify the changing between scenes.

 #### DAO-classes

 - The DAO-classes do not perform full CRUD-functions.
-Updating information and deleting also games and questions could be added.
+Updating information and deleting games and questions could be added.
 - At the moment the userId is being generated by randomizing an Integer, instead of creating a serial id.
 This was done in order to hinder the same id used for different games.
 This could have happened if a user is created, plays some games and then deleted.
 Randomizing works fine now, and the chances for having the same id are very minimal.
 But in case the application would utilize a database, this method for creating ids would need some reconsideration.